3merillon/rmt-compose-poc/README_ES6.md

 ## Technical Notes

-- **Fraction.js** is now imported as an npm package instead of a CDN script
+- **Fraction.js** is imported from npm
-- **Tapspace** is imported as an npm package
+- **Tapspace** is imported from npm
-- Core classes are exposed to `window` for backward compatibility
+- Most APIs are imported as ES modules; only minimal transitional globals are exposed via the compat facade (e.g., audioEngine instance, module graph accessor) while migration completes
-- All file paths updated to work with Vite's dev server
+- All file paths are Vite-friendly and resolve from public/ at dev and build time
-- No behavioral changes - everything works exactly as before
+- No behavioral changes; migration preserved existing UX

 ## Migration Benefits